BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 - Step 5: `split_encode_ccres.sh` if you would like to use your own ENCODE cCREs file
 - Step 6: `convert_bed_to_fasta.sh` and `motif_analysis.sh`

-## Usage

-The usage of the main.sh will go here, including the input and output files.

 ## Citations
 * CACTUS: Paten, Benedict et al. “Cactus: Algorithms for Genome Multiple Sequence Alignment.”
 Genome Research 21.9 (2011): 1512–1528.
 Genome Research.
 Web.